“Having therefore obtained help of God, I continue unto this day…”

 The Lord Jesus Christ

 We believe Jesus Christ is not a created being but as the Bible states, “God was manifest in the flesh…” (1 Tim 3:16, 1 John 4:2-3); showing full deity and yet was “in fashion as a man” (Phil 2:8).
+He was the full embodiment of God and man, (John 7:46) “Never man spake like this man.”
 Jesus Christ was born of a virgin through the power of the Holy Spirit, lived a sinless life and came to make full atonement for the sins of mankind.
 (Isaiah 7:14, Luke 1:35, John 1:14, 2 Corinthians 5:21)

 The Plan of Salvation